Music meets fashion in LA as Stella McCartney shows pre-fall line

 "I've been brought up with music, so it's something that I feel very comfortable around, probably more comfortable around than fashion, quite frankly," she said.

-The fashion spotlight on Los Angeles centres on the red carpets rolled out during the two-month awards season.
+The fashion spotlight on Los Angeles centers on the red carpets rolled out during the two-month awards season.

 Saint Laurent will present its fall/winter 2016 menswear and part of its womenswear collections in Los Angeles on Feb.
 10 ahead of the Grammy Awards five days later.